PoisotLab/MS_network_els/els_networks.md

 framework in community assembly have brought the field one step further and makes links between other ecological fields, such as disassembly prediction [see @basc09adea] or co-evolutionary processes [@nuis13cam] much more easier.
+#DG: the previous paragraph is very interesting and has a lot of material, but the structure is unclear and the flow of logic not easy to follow

 # Conclusion

-As networks and graph theory allowed to understand breakdown into electricity system in United States or the structure and functioning of social network, it is also a powerful tool to investigate ecological questions.
-As long as the studying system contains interactions, links or connections, the graph theory provides a perfectly adapted simple framework to characterize complicated networks such as ecological networks.
+As networks and graph theory allowed to understand breakdown of the electricity distribution system in United States or the structure and functioning of social network, it is also a powerful tool to investigate ecological questions.
+As long as the studying system contains interactions, links or connections, graph theory provides a perfectly adapted simple framework to characterize complex systems such as ecological networks.
 Indices such as connectance, degree distribution of network topology serve as basic measurements to describe systems.
-Using theses indices, this framework facilitates comparison between different ecological networks.
+Using theses indices, this framework facilitates comparison between different systems.
 And the relatively important number of network studies leads to a myriads of ways to sample, analyze and interpret them [see
 @delm17aen].

 Studying ecological networks have however a larger purpose than just their description and classification.
 Basic measurements are correlated to several environmental factors and network analysis appears to be helpful in different ecological fields.
-As we seen through this paper, it can be used to study dynamics of ecological systems and their responses to changes, according to their stability over time or the BEF relationships in the system.
-It also highlight the understanding of mechanisms underlying ecological properties such as community assembly, coexistence and species distribution.
+As we seen through this chapter, it can be used to study dynamics of ecological systems and their responses to changes, according to their stability over time or the BEF relationships in the system.
+It also highlights the understanding of mechanisms underlying ecological properties such as community assembly, coexistence and species distribution.
 Network studies were a key to reveal relationships between different properties of ecological network such as trait and structure.